Section 508 Compliance

 What is Section 508 compliance?

-Section 508 of the Rehabilitation Act requires federal agencies to create, buy, and use information and communication technology (ICT) that's accessible.
-ICT includes software and websites, electronic documents (such as PDFs), multimedia content, phones, call centers, and more.
+Section 508 of the Rehabilitation Act is a federal accessibility law that requires federal agencies to make their information and communication technology (ICT) accessible to individuals with disabilities.
+ICT includes software and websites, electronic documents (such as PDFs), multimedia content, phones, call centers, and any other digital assets or technology.
 Specifically, Section 508 evaluates web accessibility according to the success criteria of the Web Content Accessibility Guidelines (WCAG) 2.0 AA.
-That means to be compliant with Section 508, federal agencies, and those doing business with federal agencies, must make sure their ICT conforms with WCAG 2.0 AA.
+That means that, to be compliant with Section 508, federal agencies, organizations receiving federal funding, and those doing business with federal agencies, must make sure their ICT conforms with WCAG 2.0 AA.

 While Section 508 is a federal law, there may be implications for employees and agencies at the state level.
 Consult the Section 508 website to learn more about implications for state agencies and whether your state has enacted its own ICT accessibility laws.